elbosso/expect-dialog-ca/docs/specialdeliverables.md

 ### Code Signing

-The specific content for the deliverable archive for OCSP certificates is currently being discussed.
+The specific content for the deliverable archive for Code Signing certificates is currently being discussed.